 Reducing Future Risk

 Disaster risk is not always seen or acknowledged.
 India has communities where disasters are an annual occurrence and others who have no collective memory of the last emergency.
-SEEDS works with both sets of communities to be better prepared for future disasters and reduce overall risk.
+SEEDS works with both sets of communities to be better prepared for future disasters, including range of climate impacts, and reduce overall risk.

 It starts with assessments, planning and training.
 Schools play a pivotal role, working with them on holistic school safety plans.
 We also support governments and communities on their contingency and early warning plans.